Which Type of Statistical Uncertainty Helps Evidence-Based Policymaking? An Insight from a Survey Experiment in Ireland: Statistical Modeling

 As for priors, I first use the following weakly informative priors:

 where $N(\cdot)$ is a normal distribution, $\mu$ is the mean, and $\sigma$ is the standard deviation.
 These weakly informative priors enable data-driven estimation coupled with regularization.
-The mean of zero for the constant $\beta_0$ makes sense here, as the rstanarm package automatically centers predictors during the estimation process; the returned results are based on the original scales of predictors.
+The mean of zero for the constant $\beta_0$ makes sense here, as the rstanarm package automatically centers predictors during the estimation process; the returned results are based on the original scales of predictors.\footnote{When the demographic controls are included, $N(\mu=0, \sigma=2.5)$ is also used for each element of $\boldsymbol{\gamma}$.}

 As an alternative, I also use the informative priors I theoretically deduced at the preregistration stage.
 To do so, I disable the automatic centering of predictors in the rstanarm package, so that I can specify the baseline log odds based on the logit function of the probability value I theoretically deduce as follows.
-The Central Statistics Office of Ireland has census data from 2016 on which means of commuting people use \autocite{CentralStatisticsOffice2017}.
+The CSO has census data from 2016 on what means of commuting people use \autocite{CentralStatisticsOffice2017}.
 I computed the proportion of the commuters (19+ years old students or 15+ years old workers) who use buses, minibuses, coaches, cars (as a driver or as a passenger), vans, and lorries, to the total number of the respondents in the census, which is approximately 76\%.\footnote{In the census data, lorries are included in the category ``Other,'' which accounts for 0.4\% of the total responses.
-Whether I included this category into the calculation or not, the total proportion remains approximately 76\%.} I assume these people are concerned with traffic jams because they are directly affected and should appreciate most the positive implications of fewer traffic jams for the society.
+Whether I included this category into the calculation or not, the total proportion remains approximately 76\%.} I assume these people are concerned with traffic jams because they are directly affected by traffic jams and, therefore, should most appreciate the positive implications of fewer traffic jams for the society.
 The remaining categories of the means of commuting are walking, bicycles, trains, trams, motorcycles, scooters, work at/from home, and no answer.\footnote{The proportion of no answers in the census data is 3\%.}

 Based on these points, I set the informative priors as follows: